microsoft/azure-devops-node-api/README.md

 ## API and TFS Mapping

 Below you'll find a quick mapping of azure-devops-node-api versions and their corresponding TFS releases.
-All API versions will work on the server version mentioned as well as later versions.
+All API versions will work on the TFS version mentioned as well as later TFS versions.

  |**TFS Version** | **Node API VERSION**|
  |-------------------|------------------|